chinamike65/hugo-tuolesi/content/book3/book3en.md

 The Muni girl knew that the lamp would be extinguished in the middle of the night, so she reverently made a vow to the Buddha:

-"I wish to be able to do Buddhist deeds in all my lifetimes, and I ask the Buddha to be blessed with this lamp that will not burn out all night."
+"I wish to be able to do Buddhist deeds in all my lifetimes, and I ask the Buddha to bless this lamp that it will not burn out all night."

 After dawn, the Buddha asked the Venerable Muggallana to put out the oil lamp.

-The Venerable went to the lamp of the Muni girl, and it was extinguished three times, but the lamp could not be extinguished.
+The Venerable Muggallana went to the lamp of the Muni girl, and tried to put it out three times, but the lamp could not be extinguished.
 After the extinction, the light still shone into the sky, illuminating the three thousand worlds.

 After seeing it, the Buddha said: